MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/understanding-differences-between-analytical-standard-dataflows.md

 # Understanding the differences between standard and analytical dataflows

 You can categorize dataflows in many ways.
 One of those ways is the difference between standard and analytical dataflows.
-Understanding this concept helps you create the dataflow for the right requirement.
+Understanding this concept helps you create a dataflow for the right requirement.
 Dataflows create entities, and entities are of two types: standard and analytical.
 Based on the type of entity produced by the dataflow, we call the dataflow either a standard dataflow or an analytical dataflow.

 ## Standard dataflow

 A dataflow by the standard definition is a service to extract, transform, and load the data in a destination.
-A standard dataflow supports Power Query transformations and can get data from any Power Query is compatible data sources.
+A standard dataflow supports Power Query transformations and can get data from any Power Query compatible data sources.
 The entities of this type of dataflow store their data in Common Data Service.

 Standard dataflows can be created by Power Platform dataflows when created through the Power Apps portal.